Abdón Cifuentes: Biography

 Cifuentes also participated in the composition of the act of deposition of President José Manuel Balmaceda in 1891, although he was not able to swear the oath as he was not in Congress at that time, and so Cifuentes administered the oath to the signatories.
 In 1919, Cifuentes was awarded the Order of St. Gregory the Great by the Vatican, the highest honor that a layman can attain.

-He died on April 14, 1928, in Santiago.
+He died at age 92 on April 14, 1928, in Santiago.